The best study advice for getting those top grades

 "These are so useful as they're basically telling you what could come up, what the examiner wants you to write and common mistakes made in previous years.
 I also liked printing off the specifications for some subjects and using them like a checklist when I was revising so that I could be sure that I was covering absolutely everything."

 "I think the best advice is to get started as soon as possible.
 Also I found that past papers are very useful as they usually use similar questions in the real exam!"

 7. Organisation is key

-"Get all your notes done by the last day of easter, so for the remaining three weeks you can learn them and do practice questions."
+"Get all your notes done by the last day of Easter, so for the remaining three weeks you can learn them and do practice questions."

 8. Do practice questions

 "Doing practice exams and practice questions are serious help, like I think they’re the best.
-I’d say do these so your familiar with the exams and you’ll practise in exam format instead of just flash cards or something."
+I’d say do these so you're familiar with the exams and you’ll practise in exam format instead of just flash cards or something."

 9. Give yourself a break

 "Taking a half hour break is really beneficial and you'll work better in the hour of studying.
 Try to do something active in that half an hour like go for a 10 minute walk outside just to clear your head as well."